ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-underlay-network.md

 The private network consists of two VLANs within this design.
 Three subnets are allocated to the first of these VLANs (here designated Private VLAN A):

 * The first subnet is a primary private IP subnet range that {{site.data.keyword.cloud_notm}} assigns to the physical hosts.
-* The second subnet is used for management virtual machines (VMs) such as vCenter Server Appliance and Platform Services Controller
+* The second subnet is used for management virtual machines (VMs) such as vCenter Server Appliance and Platform Services Controller.
 * The third subnet is used for the encapsulated overlay network Tunnel Endpoints (VTEPs) assigned to each host through the NSX Manager.

 In addition to Private VLAN A, a second private VLAN (here designated Private VLAN B) exists to support VMware features such as vSAN and vMotion.
 As such, the VLAN is divided into two or more portable subnets: